rokath/tip/docs/TipUserManual.md

 The `ti_unpack` then sees bytes `01` to `7f` and knows, that these are IDs, intermixed with bytes `80` to `ff` and knows, that the 7 least significant bits are parts of the unreplacable bytes.
 The byte places are containing the position informtion for the unreplacable bytes.

 Instead of this, only 6 least significant bits are usable for the unreplacables conversion.
+That is the 64 base case.
 Than IDs 1...0xbf (191) are usable.

 <p align="right">(<a href="#tip-um-top">back to top</a>)</p>